eyeamkd/aagman/aagman-Diagrams/Readme.txt

-Component-png:
+Component-pdf:
--This folder consist of the component diagrams images
+-This folder consist of the component diagrams images in pdf format

 Component-drawio:
 -This folder consist of the component diagrams in drawio format.
 To view and edit this diagram open using drawio app